 At the end of the discussion, they wanted to make a note about salaries for ECO’s and the discrepancy between their salaries and those at SaskCulture.
 SaskCulture administration has grown while funding has remained stagnant.
 Creates a challenge for ECO’s to recruit staff and replace ED’s with experience.

-.Understanding that it is reflective, not representative.
+Understanding that it is reflective, not representative.
 One person does not speak for all.

 What about the organizations that are already offering opportunities and work hard to ensure they are accessible/supportive & open - but do not know how to ensure the underserved communities know about them or how to connect?
 I fear we are trying to add and do more, instead of connecting what already exists.